History of computer hardware in Yugoslavia: Early 1980s: the domestic computers era

 The government, in an attempt to prevent the import of foreign computers from growing, introduced restrictions in terms of price and memory size.
-In spite of those restrictions, consumers continued to import foreign computers, either illegaly or disassembled in parts, which made it possible for them to bypass restrictions.
+In spite of those restrictions, consumers continued to import foreign computers, either illegally or disassembled in parts, which made it possible for them to bypass restrictions.
 This case of improper legislation and this example of what is called the "grey market" are what further contributed to the collapse of domestic computer industry.
 By the middle of the decade, the domestic computer market was, much like in the rest of the Europe, dominated by the Commodore 64, and the ZX Spectrum as a runner up.

-One computer model managed to stand out: the Galaksija ("Galaxy" in english), whose creator, Voja Antonich, in a special issue of a popular magazine called Galaksija, under the name Računari u vašoj kući (eng.
+One computer model managed to stand out: the Galaksija ("Galaxy" in English), whose creator, Voja Antonić, in a special issue of a popular magazine called Galaksija, under the name Računari u vašoj kući (eng.
 Computers in your home), published the diagrams and instructions for unassisted construction of the video game computer, in January 1984.
 Although initially not available for purchase in assembled form, the computer was built unassisted by thousands of enthusiasts, and a small amount of them was produced for usage in elementary and high schools.

 Home computers had become so popular in the SFRY that even certain radio stations broadcast programs usually distributed by compact cassettes (e.g. Ventilator 202 series, Radio Študent Ljubljana, etc.).
 Software piracy (copyright infringement of software) was a common phenomenon and pirates freely issued their advertisements even in popular computer magazines such as Računar ("Computer" in english), Svet kompjutera ("Computer world" in english), Moj mikro ("My micro" in english) and Revija za mikroračunala ("Journal of microcomputers" in english).
 The cheap pirate software made it possible for any home computer owner to become a self-developed collector of hundreds of programs, which had both positive and negative economic consequences; resources for development were easily accessible, which produced a great number of various specialists who were known worldwide, but failed to succeed on their local market due to the same piracy which made their education available.

 Late 1980s - the era of personal computers (PC)

 The second half of the 1980s brought increased popularity of the IBM PC compatible computers among business users, and a fewer number of 16-bits computers like the Amiga and the Atari ST, but mostly on the enthusiast market.
 The mainstream home computer market was still largely dominated by the ubiquitous C-64.
-Local manufacturers also created some IBM PC compatible computer models, such as those from the TIM series of microcomputers (IMP) (e.g. TIM-100 and Lira), and the first domestic Unix workstation; Iskra Delta’s Triglav was in one of the configurations shipped with the Microsoft Xenix.
+Local manufacturers also created some IBM PC compatible computer models, such as those from the TIM series of microcomputers (IMP) (e.g. TIM-100 and Lira), and the first domestic Unix workstation; Iskra Delta's Triglav was in one of the configurations shipped with the Microsoft Xenix.
 However, their success was limited only to the institutions obliged to use domestically produced equipment.